They say you always remember your first.

 For me, I don’t think “fancy” sneakers were about status or vanity, at least not at the beginning–my burning desire centered around the iconic air bubble.
 It was about optimizing my sports performance and looking for an edge that would fuel my competitive side.
 If I could run faster and jump higher, I needed these sneakers.
 Logic dictated that the extra “air” would enhance performance; it was scientifically validated!
 Wow, what a marketing masterstroke.

 That day, standing in the narrow aisle of that NYC sneaker store, my hopes and dreams were answered.
+A sneaker addict was born.

 I did the obligatory try-on, walking five paces in the Nike Air Max 90s, and realized it was destiny.
 My teenage life would end if these kicks did not make their way back to Queens on my feet.